Q: Willow Towers Assisted Living is part of United Hebrew of New Rochelle’s Campus of Comprehensive Care. What does that mean for residents?

 A. It’s important to know that not all assisted living facilities are licensed by the New York State Department of Health.
 Licensed assisted living facilities are held to rigorous safety standards in order to maximize residents’ care and comfort.
 By definition, they provide or arrange for housing, on-site monitoring, and personal or home care services.

 At Willow Towers, we provide those services and so much more!
 We emphasize autonomy, freedom of choice, and privacy, all to help our residents live life to the fullest.
-Willow Towers is triple-licensed by the State of New York to operate as an Assisted Living Residence (ALR), an Enhanced Assisted Living Residence, (EALR) and a Special Needs Assisted Living Residence (SNALR).
+Willow Towers is licensed by New York State Department of Health as an Assisted Living Residence with two certifications: Enhanced Assisted Living Residence (EALR) for people with extra health needs and Special Needs Assisted Living Residence (SNALR) for persons living with dementia.

 Q. What can you tell me about the quality of the care at Willow Towers?